-Baker College offers more than 50 degree and certificate programs 100% online.
-As a not-for-profit university, it offers a lower price than many of its competitors, earning it a place among the most affordable online colleges with open admissions.
-Baker prides itself on its accessibility, and with any internet-capable smart device purchased in the past two years, students are able to access course material.
-BC also focuses on helping its students find careers after they graduate.
-So if your goal is to be employed immediately after graduation, that continuing support can make Baker College a good option for you.
+Baker College offers more than 50 degree and certificate programs, all 100% online.
+As a not-for-profit university, it offers a lower price than many of its competitors, earning a place among the most affordable online colleges with open admissions in the country.
+Baker prides itself on accessibility.
+Students are able to access course material with any internet-capable smart device purchased in the past two years.
+It also aims to help students find lasting careers after they graduate.
+So if your goal is to be employed immediately after graduation, Baker College may be a good option for you.

-Niche.com gives Baker College an overall grade-rating of ‘C-,’ with some of its lowest points falling under campus quality, party scene, location, and student life, all of which are unlikely to affect online learners.
-With some of its strongest points under the categories of professors and diversity, it’s no surprise that the majority of students reviewed their experience as ‘very good.’
+Niche.com awards Baker College an overall grade-rating of ‘C-,’ with some of its lowest points falling under campus quality, party scene, location, and student life, all of which are unlikely to impact online learners.
+With some of its strongest points under the categories of professors and diversity, it’s no surprise that the majority of students reviewed their experience as very good.

 10. Colorado Technical University-Colorado Springs